BrandonXu6106/obsidianpublish/content/thoughts/generational learning.md

 - Skilled practitioners ease their own burdens by having apprentices do low to medium skilled work.
 - Apprentices do grunt work from the perspective of the skilled, but for the beginner, it builds basic skills.

 Over both evolutionary and developmental time frames, inner mechanisms have coevolved with and adapted to this rich environment of intergenerational learning.
-Language and arithmetical [[notation]] enhance our capacity to think
+Language and arithmetical [[notation.md]] enhance our capacity to think